Credit Score Privacy Notice

 Your TransUnion Credit Score is a number between 1 and 710 that TransUnion calculates according to the factual information on your credit report which it receives from various data sources.

-The TransUnion Credit Score you see in the Lowell mobile app may be different from the credit scores you see elsewhere that may be calculated for you by the other CRAs (Experian and Equifax).
+The TransUnion Credit Score you see in your online account may be different from the credit scores you see elsewhere that may be calculated for you by the other CRAs (Experian and Equifax).

 What is a credit report?